vgs-samples/netlify-addon-example/README.md

 - `data-secure-field` input attribute tells which field should be secured

-### Example of the same setup using Collect.js
+### Example of similar setup using Collect.js

 1. Go to [VGS Dashboard](https://dashboard.verygoodsecurity.com)
-2. Click Routes in the left Sidebar
+2. Change YOUR_SITE_URL with url of your netlify site (with https://) in collect-route.yaml file
-3. Change YOUR_SITE_URL with url of your netlify site (with https://)
+3. Click Routes in the left Sidebar
 4. Import collect-route.yaml on the VGS Dashboard
-5. Copy your VGS Vault id (looks like `tnt9vwcpbe8`)
+5. Copy your VGS Vault id (it looks like `tnt9vwcpbe8`)
-6. Replace YOUR_VAULT_ID in collect.js file with it
+6. Replace YOUR_VAULT_ID in collect.js file with real id
 7. Deploy your site and open `/collect` page
 8. Submit the form & observe that `secure-field` is aliased now

 ## How it works
-1. When you deploy your site make sure to include `name` attribute to your form.
-Then,
+1. When you deploy your site, make sure to include `name` attribute to your form.
+Then, add the same name to your collect payload https://github.com/verygoodsecurity/netlify-addon-example/blob/master/collect.js#L27
-2.
+2. Also, you need to include hidden input for each field that you want to secure https://github.com/verygoodsecurity/netlify-addon-example/blob/master/collect.html#L50.
+It will help netlify parser to know which field names will be submitted later.